 - Teacher/Student Romance: Love Me Cheerilee.

-Robot: "We're really quite surprised we get to see you another night.
+Animatronic: "We're really quite surprised we get to see you another night.
 You should have looked for another job, you should have said to this place goodbye."

 - Wham Line: